felixbuenemann/sidekiq-dejavu/README.md

 and `Sidekiq::Worker.perform_at` so it doesn't need its own clock process/thread and integrates nicely with Sidekiq without duplicating any functionality.

+Scheduled jobs can be controlled through the Scheduled page in the Sidekiq::Web UI.

 ## Note

 This is **ALPHA** quality code and doesn't yet have any specs, so make sure you test it well.